rageworx/SRCNN_OpenCV_GCC/README.md

 This project was forked from https://github.com/shuwang127/SRCNN_Cpp, An Open source project of **"C++ Implementation of Super-Resolution resizing with Convolutional Neural Network"**.
 And this project includes non-OpenCV library name called as ...

-## non-openCV model, libsrcnn
+## Recommended: non-openCV model, libsrcnn
 * **libsrcnn** is a stand-alone library that no dependancy with OpenCV.
 * it is about 4 times more faster than OpenCV model, and currently it was moved to [libsrcnn](https://github.com/rageworx/libsrcnn) repository.
 * Notice: this project contains old version of libsrcnn.

 ### Bug Notice
- Original source SRCNN has bug at final merge process, and this source code also got same bug, too.
-Recommend to use my another library based on this project,  [libsrcnn](https://github.com/rageworx/libsrcnn).
+ Original source SRCNN has bug at final merge process, and this source code also got same bug, but it was fixed by a russian guy's fetching.

 ### Discontinued Notice
  This project is currently discontinued, please check new [libsrcnn](https://github.com/rageworx/libsrcnn) repository for more faster, and no need to link to OpenCV.